alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 However, in this article, we did not cover how to use the TestContainers with other web platforms like Spring.
 In Addition, more libraries integrate with Docker in other languages.
 In the [TestContainers's github account] there are a lot of repositories that the community created to share binds to other languages.

-If you like this content and want to talk more about a problem that you are facing in your day aligned with tests, you should book some time in [my calendly], it will be a pleasure to help you solve your problem.
+If you like this content and want to talk more about a problem that you are facing in your day aligned with tests, you have a special chance to book on [my calendly] in this week, it will be a pleasure to help you solve your problem.

 [1]: https://www.servermania.com/kb/articles/how-much-does-a-typical-home-server-cost/